 Interceptor drains shall be installed along the top of graded slopes greater than 5 feet in height receiving drainage from a slope with a tributary width greater than 30 feet (9.1 m) measured horizontally.
 They shall have a minimum depth of 1 foot (305 mm) and a minimum width of 3 feet (915 mm).
 The slope shall be approved by the Building Official, but shall not be less than 50 units horizontal to 1 unit vertical (2 percent).
 The drain shall be paved with concrete not less than 3 inches (76 mm) in thickness, or by other materials suitable to the application and reinforced as required for drainage terraces.
-Discharge from the drain shall be accomplished in a manner to prevent erosion and shall be approved by the Building Official.
+Discharge from the drain shall be approved by the Building Official.